rebontadeb/openshift-install/Networking.md

    - **Whereabouts**: OpenShift manages IP pool
 4. **VM must be configured**: Cloud-init or guest OS must request/configure the IP
 5. **Physical switch must be configured**: VLAN trunk port to the OpenShift node

-Would you like me to provide examples for any specific VLAN scenario or IPAM configuration?